Release Versioning Format

 Every Feature Release is supported for five years from its general release date.
 Within that period, patch frequency and support coverage follows this pattern:

-• In the first 18 months of a Feature Release’s life, at least one Service Pack will be produced.
+- In the first 18 months of a Feature Release’s life, at least one consolidated updates release will be produced.

-• For the remainder of the first four years of a Feature Release’s life, at least one Service Pack will be produced.
-At the end of this period, the latest Service Pack will be the Final Service Pack for this Feature Release.
+- For the remainder of the first four years of a Feature Release’s life, at least one consolidated update release will be produced.
+At the end of this period, the latest consolidated release will be the final consolidated release for this Feature Release.

-• For the final year (Year 5) of a Feature Release’s life, only the final Service Pack will be supported and fixes will be produced for Priority A issues only.
-Customers wanting support in this final year will need to upgrade to the final Service Pack.
+- For the final year (Year 5) of a Feature Release’s life, only the final consolidated release will be supported, and fixes will be produced for Priority A issues only.
+Customers wanting support in the final year will need to upgrade to the final consolidated release.

-Note: The five year time frame applies to the entire Feature Release, starting from its general release date.
-It does not apply to each Service Pack within the Feature Release (see "Determining Where A Fault Is Addressed," below).
+Note: The five-year time frame applies to the entire Feature Release, starting from its general release date.
+It does not apply from the release date of each subsequent consolidated release within the Feature Release (see "Determining Where a Fault Is Addressed," below).

 When a customer encounters an issue with the product:

-• The customer assigns the Contact’s initial priority and type (Contact, Fault, or New Feature Suggestion – (NFS)).
+- The customer assigns the Contact’s initial priority and type (Contact or Fault).

-• Contacts not deemed to be a fault are either closed or converted to an NFS.
+- Contacts not deemed to be a fault are either closed or we may suggest that you open a development idea via JEDI.

 Component Support Policy (ESP, SSO, etc.)